-2018 is the Best of Times for venture capital.
-200+ new seed funds, and a record number of unicorns and decacorns.
+Even with some recent bumps in the public markets, this is still close to the Best of Times for venture capital.
+1000+ new seed funds, and hundreds and hundreds of unicorns and decacorns.
 And as part of this, more and more big corporations are adding and expanding their venture arms.

 For the most part, this is a great thing.
 More options are almost always better for founders.